captainkello/sample_app/README.md

 to retrieve the user.
 Because of the way Rails handles sessions, this process is secure; if a malicious user tries to spoof the user id, Rails will detect a mismatch based on a special session id generated for each session.

-ny large random string will do just fine, as long as it’s unique.
 The urlsafe_base64 method from the SecureRandom module in the Ruby standard library fits the bill:3 it returns a random string of length 16 composed of the characters A–Z, a–z, 0–9, “-”, and “_” (for a total of 64 possibilities, thus “base64”).
 This means that the probability of two remember tokens colliding is a negligibly small 1/6416=2−96≈10−29.

 20.years.from_now